enlevo/diy-battery/README.md

 ###### Choosing correct amperage
 Choosing the BMS amperage depends on two factors: how much discharge you're expecting to run through the inverter and the [cells specification](http://www.dcmax.com.tw/LF280(3.2V280Ah).pdf).

-The latter specifies that $1C$ is the maximum discharge current, which means one full capacity, translating to 280A in our case.
+The latter specifies that 1C is the maximum discharge current, which means one full capacity, translating to 280A in our case.
 The former factor means that with an inverter of 1500W, at 12V, it translates to 125A current.
 Taking these two numbers, we went for a 200Ah BMS, even though we could have chosen a 150Ah as well.
 We bet on the 200Ah range mainly because of price and the thick gauge cables.
 One would usually order from China but we found a seller in the UK which, even with shipping and customs tax, had a cheaper price.
 The link is posted on the components list above.

 > :warning: Please note that BMS' also have a charging limit.
 So consider the battery charger amperage according to the BMS you end up using.
+In our case, the BMS had a 100Ah charging limit and we ended up using a 20Ah WATE charger.

 ###### Hooking to the battery
 We need to connect the BMS to the battery.
-We highly recommend purchasing [M6 connector nuts](https://www.amazon.es/s?k=m6+connector+nut&geniuslink=true&tag=nigelivy0f1-21) (to keep the BMS leads in place) and [heat shrink lugs](https://www.amazon.es/dp/B088ZSCWTR?tag=nigelivy0f1-21&geniuslink=true) (to clamp on balanace leads, making it easier to connect ot the battery.
+We highly recommend purchasing [M6 connector nuts](https://www.amazon.es/s?k=m6+connector+nut&geniuslink=true&tag=nigelivy0f1-21) (to keep the BMS leads in place) and [heat shrink lugs](https://www.amazon.es/dp/B088ZSCWTR?tag=nigelivy0f1-21&geniuslink=true) (to clamp on balance leads, making it easier to connect ot the battery.

 After cramping each BMS balance lead with the lugs, we hook the negative lead to the negative of the battery.
 The positive leads from the BMS connect to the battery's *in order* (the order is usually found in the BMS itself but you can easily find online if you're having trouble).
 We're looking to do something like the following picture.